GEOS270/Module7/docs/Content_Part3.md

 layout: default
 title: Final Exam Review
 parent: Module 7
-# has_children: True
 nav_order: 3
 ---

 # Final Exam Review

 The final exam will be asynchronous on canvas.
-You will have a 48 Hour Window to Complete (0:00 April 24th to 23:59 April 25th).
+You will have a 48 Hour Window to Complete

+* Monday April 24th (0:00) to Tuesday April 25th (23:59).

 * One Attempt - five hours
     * Not intended to take five hours, I just don’t want you to feel rushed.
   * If you have an accommodation for extra time, please email me a reminder to before the exam to ensure I've set it for your exam.

-## Format

-* The exam is open book - you can reference any course material or outside sources you want
+* The exam is open book - you can reference any course material or outside sources you want.
   * Be weary of outside materials - they may not be correct ...
   * **DO NOT** copy/paste answers.
 Answers must be in your own words.
 Plagiarism will be taken seriously and could result in a zero.

-### What is Plagiarism?

-"Plagiarism is presenting work or ideas from another source as your own, with or without consent of the original author, by incorporating it into your work without full acknowledgement." - Oxford English Dictionary

-How to avoid plagiarizing on an open book exam?: **Put answers in your own words.**
-* Its perfectly okay to reference course material and other outside resources.
-However, the ideas presented must reflect your own understanding of the information presented.

-#### ChatGPT?

-Its an amazingly powerful tool!
-That said ... its a C student at best.
-Don't copy/paste exam answers from ChatGPT - you'd be surprised how often it will generate incorrect information.

-* You **can** use Chat GPT as a study tool.
-  * Unsure what the difference between the a Geographic Coordinate System and a Map Projection?
-    - Ask Chat GPT and see what it says.
-    - Cross reference its answer with **other sources** (e.g. lecture material) to solidify your understanding **and** make sure it didn't give you any misinformation.

-* You **cannot** use Chat GPT to answer exam questions for you.
-That is plagiarism.

-### Top Hat Question

-Which of the following are examples of plagiarism?

-* Typing exam questions into ChatGPT and using its response as your answer.
-* Paraphrasing a full paragraph from a research paper or other article without citation.
-* Using Chat GPT as a study tool to help prepare for an exam.
-* Synthesizing information from multiple online sources to answer an essay question.
-* Copying full sentences from lecture slides and putting them in an essay.

 ## What's on the Exam?